 Weak global demand for copper

 China is the largest consumer of copper in the world, accounting for nearly 40% of the total world consumption of copper.
-China's GDP growth is expected to slow to 7.3% and 7.1% in 2014 and 2015 respectively, from 7.7% in 2013.
+China's GDP growth is expected to slow to 6.3% and 6% in 2016 and 2017 respectively from 6.9% in 2014.
 Slower economic growth in China has led to a moderation in demand for copper.
 Further, the proposed structural transformation of the Chinese economy from an investment and export led growth model to a consumption led growth model, may negatively impact Chinese demand for copper in the long run.
 Weak Chinese demand for copper will put pressure on copper prices.

 Weakness in demand for coal

 China is the world's largest consumer of both metallurgical and thermal coal.
-Weak demand for both kinds of coal from China, combined with an oversupply situation due to an expansion in production by major mining companies has lead to plummeting coal prices.
-Prices have fallen sharply in 2014 and are expected to fall further in 2015.
-Prices are expected to remain weak till around the middle of the forecast period.
+Weak demand for both kinds of coal from China, combined with an oversupply situation due to an expansion in production by major mining companies, has led to plummeting coal prices.
+Prices fell sharply in 2014 and 2015 and are expected to decline further and bottom out in 2016.

 Aluminum as a replacement for other materials and metals

 - Aluminum is lightweight and its use in cars can help reduce weight and thus emissions.

 - Aluminum is durable and requires lower maintenance (corrosion resistant) compared to other metals and is hence finding its applications in the construction industry.

 - The unique characteristics of aluminum, such as malleability and ductility, help in the fabrication, storage, and distribution of retail products.
 It is thus being widely used in the packaging industry as well.